memgraph/docs/cypher-manual/clauses/set.md

 ## 1. Setting a property

-The `SET` clause can be used to set the value of a property on a node or relationship.
+The `SET` clause can be used to set the value of a property on a node or relationship:

 ```cypher
 MATCH (c:Country { name: 'Germany' })